hybridgroup/gophercon-2017/airlock/arduino/README.md

 Substitute the name of the program and the name of your serial port as needed.

 The Gobot program will use the serial interface to communicate with a connected Arduino that is running the Firmata sketch.
-If you need to load Firmata on  your Arduino you can use Gort (http://gort.io)
+Your Arduino already has Firmata installed for you.
+If you need to reload Firmata on your Arduino you can use Gort (http://gort.io)

 ## Code

+First connect the power on the Arduino to the breadboard as follows:

+- Connect the 5V power pin on the Arduino to the breadboard's red power rail (+) using a red jumper cable.

+- Connect the GND pin on the Arduino to the breadboard's blue ground rail (-) using a black jumper cable.

 ### step1.go - Blue LED

-Connect the blue LED to D3.
+- Plug a blue LED to pin 3 and pin 4 on the breadboard.
+Make sure the longer pin of the LED is plugged into pin 3.

+- Connect pin 3 on the Arduino to pin 3 on the breadboard.
+Choose any color of cable besides red or black.

+- Connect pin 4 on the breadboard to the breadboard's blue ground rail (-) using a black jumper cable.

 Run the code.